Bienvenue, herzlich willkommen, ようこそ, benvenuto, bienvenido, 你好! Welcome to International Grammar School.

 Ensure your child is getting enough sleep in the weeks leading up to starting school.
 Replace late nights with earlier mornings, plenty of exercise and a routine which includes a bedtime book before turning the lights out at a sensible hour.

 In our experience, new Kindergarten students love their school uniform and will even want to wear it before they start school!
-Please see our uniform options here.
 IGS has a relaxed approach to the uniform, as we believe that comfortable children settle in and learn best.

 Tristan's First Day of Kindergarten at IGS

-Kindergarten classes run from 8.30am to 3pm, with extended drop-off supervision from 7.30am, and out-of-school-hours (OOSH) care available to 6pm.
+Kindergarten classes run from 8.30am to 3pm, with extended drop-off supervision from 7.30am, and out-of-school-hours care (OSHC) available to 6pm.

-The Early Learning (Preschool and Transition) program runs from 9am to 3pm, with extended hours care available at IGS from 7.30am to 6pm.
+The Early Learning program runs from 8.35am to 3pm during School terms, with extended hours care available at IGS from 7.30am to 6pm and during term break.

 Find out more about IGS before and after school care for Kindergarten students, as well as our vacation care and holiday-based program, by visiting our Amenities page.